-The amount of iron builds up with each transfusion.
-This causes extra iron in your body, called chronic iron overload.
+The amount of iron builds up with each transfusion, and this extra iron in your body, may lead to a condition called chronic iron overload.
 Too much iron can be harmful and damage organs like your heart and liver.

 It is important to remove this extra iron to keep your iron at a safe, healthy level.